Slow Cooker Balsamic Ribs

 5. While the ribs cook prepare your glaze by combining the hot water, vinegar, brown sugar, liquid smoke, and BBQ sauce in a skillet.
 Reduce to approximately 1 1/2 cups by boiling the mixture until it becomes thick, like a glaze.

-6. After the ribs have cooked for one hour remove them from the slow cooked to a cutting board.
+6. After the ribs have cooked for one hour remove them from the slow cooker to a cutting board.
 Discard the liquid remaining in the slow cooker.

 7. Return the ribs to the slow cooker.
 Pour half of the glaze over the ribs and brush it over the top until they are cover completely.
 Retain the remainder of the glaze.